awconstable/austenconstable.com/content/posts/2019-10-12-migrating-from-wordpress-to-gatsby.md

 [ExitWP](https://github.com/thomasf/exitwp)

 ## Move and rename Markdown files
-From the output directory of ExitWP use the following script to move posts to a directory structure which mirror's Wordpress' url scheme.
+From the output directory of ExitWP use the following script to move posts to a directory structure which preserves Wordpress' url scheme.

 ```
 #!/bin/bash